blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 they know at least one other member of the party would be good.
 In addition to their starting gear, Grant 10GP to each character and allow them to do shopping in Chaur of weapons, armor, and adventuring equipment listed in the core rules and access to the town's blacksmith.
+If a party member dies during the adventure, a replacement may be assumed to have been riding quietly on the Diadem.

 Standard array: [15, 14, 13, 12, 10, 8]

 ## The Diadem
 The Diadem is Inglewood's crown jewel of the Gorrik Sea, constructed shortly